VOlekh/reactnd-chirper-app/README.md

 * install the dependencies - `npm install`
 * npm update. stop the server and run following - `npm add react-redux' 'npm update react react-dom`,  `npm add redux`
 * run server
+* `add redux-thunk`
+* If you get the error TypeError: Cannot call a class as a function, check you haven't imported thunk from react-thunk rather than redux-thunk.

 ## Contributing